-When discharged from the Rehab unit, you should be:
+When discharged from the Rehabilitation Facility or SNF, you should be:

-- 1. Independent in a home exercise program. - 2.
+- 1. Participating in a home exercise program (independently or with the assistance of home therapists). - 2.
 Independent in ambulation with the correct use of a walker, crutches or cane. - 3.
-Able to get in and out of bed independently. - 4.
+Able to get in and out of bed safely and independently. - 4.
 Independent in bathing and dressing, or with assistance from family. - 5.
 Using safe techniques in daily activities around the home. - 6.
 Climbing and descending stairs safely and correctly as necessary. - 7.
-Getting in and out of a car correctly and safely. - 8.
-Able to identify your medications, name the side effects and know when to take them. - 9.
+Following positional restrictions as ordered by your surgeon. - 8.
+Getting in and out of a car correctly and safely. - 9.
 Able to take care of your incision as directed. - 10.
 Given necessary home equipment, and be able to use it effectively. - 11.
 Know when to see your nurse practitioner or surgeon for your follow-up appointment.

-PHYSICAL AND OCCUPATIONAL THERAPY KNEE REPLACEMENT
+PHYSICAL AND OCCUPATIONAL THERAPY HIP REPLACEMENT

-The following material on your Physical and Occupational Therapies has been proven to provide effective recovery for total joint patients.
+The following material on your Physical and Occupational Therapies has been proven to provide for effective recovery for total joint patients.